ancap-ch/from-en/ig/Universally Preferable Behaviour/p00_ch02_intro.md

 “Aristocracy is an unjust abomination!” cried other revolutionaries, who then set up the tyranny of the majority in the form of democracy.

 “Middle truths” can also exist in science, and similarly prevent the natural progress from the little truths to the great truths.
-Until the eighteenth century, for instance, biologists believed in “spontaneous generation,” or the idea that life can spring from nonliving matter.
+Until the eighteenth century, for instance, biologists believed in “spontaneous generation”, or the idea that life can spring from nonliving matter.
 This had never been observed, of course, but conformed to ancient writings both philosophical and religious, and so was accepted as fact.
-Also, prior to the Einsteinian revolution in 1905, light was believed to move through a fixed and invisible substance called “luminiferous ether,” just as sound waves move through air.
-No scientist who believed in this theory had any empirical evidence for this “ether,” either personally or scientifically – but it was considered necessary to conform to other observable characteristics.
+Also, prior to the Einsteinian revolution in 1905, light was believed to move through a fixed and invisible substance called “luminiferous ether”, just as sound waves move through air.
+No scientist who believed in this theory had any empirical evidence for this “ether”, either personally or scientifically – but it was considered necessary to conform to other observable characteristics.

 Religion is also another “middle truth” – one of the most dangerous ones.
 It is true that we are a unique species in the universe, as far as we know.
 A giraffe is a taller quadruped, but man is not just a “smarter” primate, but something quite different.
-The nature of that difference remains largely unknown – the religious explanation of “we are not the same as animals because we have a soul and were created by a God” is just another example of a “middle truth.”
+The nature of that difference remains largely unknown – the religious explanation of “we are not the same as animals because we have a soul and were created by a God” is just another example of a “middle truth”.
 It is true that we are very different from animals.
 It is not true that we were created by a god and have a soul.

 Just as some parasites cannot take root until they dislodge the prior parasites, “middle truths” only attack previous illusions *so that they can take their place*.
 Those who are sceptical of the prior fantasies are drawn towards the new fantasy.
 Thus does Christianity displace paganism, Marxism displace Christianity, post-modernism displace Marxism, democracy displace aristocracy, and so on.